ora0600/confluent-cdc-workshop/terraform/gcp/dataprocessingREADME.md

 # Data Processing with Flink SQL

 Now, we do really hands-on.
-Now we to transform, enrich and create new data.
+Now we transform, enrich and create new data.
 We will do this task with Flink SQL and the help of openAI.

 ## Content